-Patriots' Day observances at Old Sturbridge will resound with the peal of bells, the stirring beat of drums and the thrilling call of the fife, as the Sturbridge Militia musters on the common on Monday, April 21st.
+Patriots' Day observances at Old Sturbridge will resound with the peal of bells, the stirring beat of drums and the thrilling call of the fife, as the Sturbridge Militia musters in the countryside on Monday, April 17th.
 Special programs and activities throughout the day will invite visitors to experience the sights and sounds of our colonial ancestors, reacting with hasty alarm to action at Lexington and Concord.

 Not all Americans fought against the British crown; many sided with and pledged their allegiance to the king.
 They called themselves loyalists; to them, our patriots were rebels.
-On the 21st, you are invited to meet one of those loyalists; he will tell you of his side of the conflict, oft times at the cost of hardship and heartache to him and his family.
+On Monday meet one of those loyalists; he will tell you of his side of the conflict, oft times at the cost of hardship and heartache to him and his family.

 And, as ever, the life of our village swirls and eddies about us.
 The sheep, pigs, cows and oxen, the chickens and turkeys go about their busy work and play throughout the village, offering occasional photo ops, as do youngsters enjoying the games of yesteryear.
-The housewives and their families, though war threatens their young country, are observing the rites of spring.
 Important business is conducted among tradesmen and craftsmen.
 Textiles and fashions and clothing offer a history lesson of their own.
 Enjoy the harmony of historic purpose and achievement in our splendid springtime nineteenth century setting.